 Hi!
 I’m Stephen Schreck (pronounced like SHREK), but don’t worry I’m not green.

-People say Lille’s the most underrated city in France.
+People say Lille’s the most underrated city.
+And one of the best places to visit in France.

 Throughout history, the city’s been heavily influenced by both the Spanish and the Flemish.